 People: where it starts

 Who a person is, what they stand for, and how they demonstrate is everything.
 We all have our flaws but we teach people how to treat us more time than not.
 What makes the “right” person depends on several factors.
-A few traits that come to mind that make a perfect person in any position are honestly, friendly, calm spoken, they smile and use logic rather than emotion when tackling a problem.
+A few traits that come to mind that make a perfect person in any position are honestly, being friendly, being calm spoken, they smile and using logic rather than emotion when tackling a problem.
 If you have these traits you are 80% there.

 People are good at being protective and private.
 I am.
 There are things about me I don’t care to share with anyone.
 I’m imperfect and make lots of mistakes.
-But I strive to show up as I am, be consistent in how I do, and cognizant of my participation in the teams’ goals here at TM.
+But I strive to show up as I am, be consistent in how I do, and be cognizant of my participation in the teams’ goals here at TM.
 I look to be better all the time and I expect the same of others we employ in our family.

 You know who you are.
 You know your flaws and what makes you good.
 Make the best and bring that into the office.
 Yes, of course, we all have bad days. a string of no sunshine and challenges in life.
 Those can’t be who you are all the time.
 And you can only fake it for so long.